MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 ![mvn-adapter](java-adapter-fs.png)

 ### The adapter-resources folder
-The `adapter-resources` folder contains an XML configuration file.
+The `adapter-resources` folder contains an XML configuration file (*adapter.xml*).
 In this configuration file, configure the class name of the JAX-RS 2.0 application for this adapter.
 In our case: `com.sample.adapter.JavaAdapterApplication`.

 ```xml